 Early childhood education and school readiness is emphasized at this children’s museum, designed for children up to age 5.
 The museum is open Tuesday through Friday between 9am and 4pm.
 It is also open on Saturdays and Sundays between 10am and 4pm.

 As a Museums for All partner, the museum must offer discounted admission ($3 or less) for families with EBT cards.
 I have left a request for more information about this museum’s policies and I will update this post when I hear back.

 The children’s museum is located at 11015 North Oracle Rd in Oro Valley.

-Arizona Science Center – $3 per person
+Arizona Science Center – $3 per person, up to 4 people

 The Arizona Science Center is now a Museums for All participant!
 Visit the Flight Zone, SkyCircle, Solarville, Digital World and WONDER Center for just $3 per person!
 Thanks for the tip, Lisa!